ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Pre-existing Directory Parameter
 ================================
 ``PREEXISTING_DIR_METHOD``: (Default: "delete")
    This variable determines the method to use to deal with pre-existing directories (generated by previous calls to the experiment generation script using the same experiment name (``EXPT_SUBDIR``) as the current experiment).
-This variable must be set to one of three valid values: "delete", "rename", and "quit".
+This variable must be set to one of three valid values: ``"delete"``, ``"rename"``, or ``"quit"``.
 The resulting behavior for each of these values is as follows:

    * **"delete":** The preexisting directory is deleted and a new directory (having the same name as the original preexisting directory) is created.